Back to profile

 Problem

-Portfolio delivery required tight timeline control across multiple country workstreams, consistent documentation standards, and reliable readiness for donor audit reviews.
+Portfolio delivery required tight timeline control across 5 country workstreams, consistent documentation standards, and reliable readiness for donor audit reviews.
 Coordination gaps and fragmented evidence packages created delivery and compliance risk.

 Actions